JuliaActors/Actors.jl/docs/src/actors.md

 ## Julia is Well Suited for Actors

-Like Go Julia goes beyond Communicating Sequential Processes (CSP) by introducing channels.
+Like the Go language Julia goes beyond Communicating Sequential Processes (CSP) by introducing channels.
 Furthermore Julia is particularly strong with functions.
-Thus it offers two better alternatives to sharing (global) memory between threads:
+Thus it offers better alternatives to sharing (global) memory between threads:

 - share by communicating [^4] and
-- use functions with local variables.
+- use functions with local variables and
+- wrap shared mutable variables into an actor.

-Actors both use functions as behaviors and communicate function parameters as messages (over channels).
+Actors both use functions as behaviors and communicate function parameters via messages.
 This makes it easier to write clear, correct concurrent programs.

-Below I will show how to integrate the use of actors in standard multi-threading or distributed Julia code.
+Below I will argue and show that it makes sense to use  actors in standard multi-threading or distributed Julia code.

 ## Multi-threading